Translation disclaimer (Translation disclaimer)

 Sirens, installed to warn of river flooding across the Upper Calder Valley, will be activated.

-Keep informed.
-Up-to-date information on flood warnings in West Yorkshire is available:
+For up-to-date information on flood warnings in West Yorkshire is available:

 Surface water flooding